mitchell-johnstone/SF/Tow.md

 		- Used to being busy.
 The work here is so slow.
 No stress.
 	- Free time is wasted time.

+Should speak very directly.
+He was an officer.
+Everything is matter of fact.
+But still philosophical?

 ## Space ship
 Small.